webbgroup/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

 - EBS Encryption leverages keys from KMS (AES-256)
 - Copying an unencrypted snapshot allows encryption

+## AMI

+- Start an Instance and then customize it
+- Stop the Instance for data integrity
+- Build an AMI - this will also create EBS snapshots
+- Launch Instances from other AMI

 ## EBS vs. Instance Store

 - Some instance do not come with Root EBS volumes